taxagile/developer-hub/README.md

 ### Coming soon
 We are building out our Developer Hub with updates coming online very soon:
-* v1.0.1 Adding an endpoint to fetch VAT Determinations saved on our platform
 * Sample Postman collection demonstrating how to user our API
-* Getting started help on the [Wiki](https://taxagile.github.io/developer-hub/wiki)
 * Support requests using [Issues](https://taxagile.github.io/developer-hub/issues)